-A-Levels is one of those courses that people think they can’t do at home, but actually, that isn’t the case and you can study A-Levels at home.
+A-Levels is one of those courses that people think they can’t do at home, but actually, that isn’t the case.
+You can study A-Levels at home and what’s more get great results.
 Even for the more tricky subjects that carry extras such as practicals or coursework, you can still study these subjects comfortably from your home and achieve high grades.

-Once you have decided on the topics you would like to study, you need to decide how you’re going to study the courses.
-The great thing about individual learning is that you don’t have to follow the more traditional ‘one size fits all’ style of learning.
-This means if you were one of those students who struggled at school or college with learning, you now have the chance to find a studying method that suits you and your abilities.
+Once you have decided you would like to study, you need to decide how you’re going to study.
+The great thing about studying A Levels at home, is that you don’t have to follow ‘one size fits all’ learning.
+Meaning, if you were one of those students who struggled at school or college, you now have the chance to find a studying method that suits you.

 Believe it or not, as an individual learner, you can simply buy the course books on somewhere like Amazon and then begin studying the course under your own steam.
 Of course though, this style of learning is quite isolating and doesn’t suit everyone.
 It also means when it comes to getting things like predicted grades for your University application, you’re going to be stuck as you haven’t worked with a qualified teacher or tutor who can authenticate and confirm your ability on the subject.